 One important point: resist the temptation to taste it.
 Mustard is often quite bitter at this point in the process.

-Put the jars in the back of your fridge and forget about them for a few weeks; the mustard needs this time to mellow and mature.
+Put the jars in the back of the refrigerator and forget about them for a few weeks; the mustard needs this time to mellow and mature.
 You'll want to age your homemade mustard for several weeks, although longer is fine.
-After this second aging period, your mustard is ready for you to start using it.
+After this second aging period, the mustard is ready.

 As written, this mustard recipe is NOT for storage outside the fridge.
-Your homemade mustard is not properly sanitized and canned for storage in the pantry.
-It can last in the fridge for months (especially for a vinegar base) but should never be stored outside the fridge.
+This homemade mustard is not properly sanitized and canned for storage in the pantry.
+It can last in the fridge for months (especially for a vinegar base), but should never be stored outside the fridge.
 If you give it as a gift, make sure you let the recipient know.

 This is really the coolest part about making your own homemade mustard!
-Between varying your seed blend, your liquid, and your texture, the possibilities are endless.
+Between varying the seed blend, the liquid, and the texture, the possibilities are endless.
 A few combinations to help you get started:

 Yellow seeds + white vinegar + full blend = classic, approachable ballpark mustard